watsang/masterthesis-2014-2015/Literature_research/README.md

 When I started reading the literature on diversity indices in microbial ecology, I received some really helpful articles from [Aisling Daly](http://www.kermit.ugent.be/phd%20students.php?navigatieId=92&categorieId=11).
 The recommended list filtered out a bunch of confusing papers.
 It also helped in gaining a better understanding on the issues on diversity indices in ecology.

+For folks who want to get into the biodiversity debates in ecology, the list of articles below may be a good start.

 ## My thesis' objective
 Change a microbial community's resistance to invasion by varying the species distribution of a community.